-Check the mine winder rope(s) diameter and examine any rope termination(s) to ensure that, they are compatible with the equipment or machinery to which they are to be fitted.
+Check the mine winder rope(s) diameter and examine any rope termination(s) to ensure that, they are compatible with the equipment or machinery to which they are to be the ground.
+Special consideration should be given to the immediate surroundings to ensure the mine winder rope(s) are not exposed to elements which may be harmful.
+If the mine winder rope(s) need to be stored outside, adequate steps should be taken to protect the rope from the elements

 Supplied mine winder rope(s) should always be stored in a dry and well ventilated environment.
-WireCo recommends the use of suitable frames which will keep the reels clear of the ground.
-Special consideration should be given to the immediate surroundings to ensure the mine winder rope(s) are not exposed to elements which may be
+WireCo recommends the use of suitable frames which will keep the reels clear of